0xC0000054/sc4-resource-loading-hooks/README.md

 ## For DLL Developers

+This DLL provides several GZCOM interfaces for use by other DLLs.

+### cIExemplarLoadHookTarget

+This interface allows DLLs to modify exemplars when the game loads them or log exemplar loads.

 1. Copy the headers from `src/public/include` folder into your GZCOM DLL project.
-2. Implement `cIExemplarLoadHookTarget` and/or `cIExemplarLoadErrorHookTarget` as additional interface(s) on
-your GZCOM DLL director.
+2. Implement `cIExemplarLoadHookTarget` as an additional interface on your GZCOM DLL director.
-3. Register for the exemplar load and/or error notifications in `PreAppInit`.
+3. Register for the exemplar load notifications in `PreAppInit`.

 See [LogExemplarTGIDllDirector.cpp](src/public/examples/LogExemplarTGIDllDirector.cpp) for an example implementation.

+### cIExemplarLoadErrorHookTarget

+This interface allows DLLs to log exemplar load errors.

+1. Copy the headers from `src/public/include` folder into your GZCOM DLL project.
+2. Implement `cIExemplarErrorHookTarget` as an additional interface on your GZCOM DLL director.
+3. Register for the exemplar load error notifications in `PreAppInit`.

+### cIExemplarPatchingServer

+This interface allows DLLs that dynamically load DBPF plugin to request a new scan for exemplar patches.

+1. Copy the `cIExemplarPatchingServer.h` from `src/public/include` folder into your GZCOM DLL project.
+2. Create and instance of the interface and call the `ScanForExemplarPatches` method.

 ## System Requirements